masaiful/masaity/src/posts/resilient-code-examples.md

 ## Wrapping up

-This functionality really struck a note with me.
+This functionality really struck a chord with me.
 From static markup, to readers, RSS feeds, and interactive demos; the content is there, the functionality is layered, the experience adapts.
 It reminded me why I love the web so much, with a diversity and richness of experience.
 The word [resilience](https://resilientwebdesign.com/) rings in my mind as I write these words down.

 I recently wrote about [taking a break from coding](/posts/new-year-new-blog), seeking inspiration, and trying to write more of my thoughts down.
 This functionality makes me feel super excited about what I can share.
 I hope you are too.